njseeto/js-algorithms/readme.md

 - Fibonacci (with Recursion)
 - Fibonacci (with Recursion and Memoization ie: dynamic programming)

+### Search Algorithms
+- Linear Search; finds an the index of an element in an array

 ---
 ## Tests
 Each algorithm group will have tests:
 - `math-algorithms.test.js`
+- `search-algorithms.test.js`

 To run the tests:
 - Install node dependencies `npm i`